aryan-chandra-cmu/Tesla_station_keeping/README.md

 # Underwater Vehicle Station-Keeping

 This project simulates a planar underwater vehicle holding position and heading under time-varying ocean currents.
 The controller is a PID station-keeping controller with force saturation and thrust slew-rate limits.
+As an extension, a RL controller was also developed for the same task.

 ## Setup